fastapi-mvc/fastapi-mvc/CONTRIBUTING.md

 <tr>
 <td>

-Now, you will need to install the required dependencies for fastapi-mvc with `Poetry` via `make install` target:
+Now, you will need to install the required dependencies for fastapi-mvc with `uv` via `make install` target:

 ```shell
 make install